 Say hello to new subscribers with an automated welcome email!
 We love welcome emails because they're ridiculously easy to set up and super effective.
 Their timing—send directly after someone subscribes–is what makes these types of emails so well-read.
 On average, welcome emails have 4x the open rate and 5x the click-through rate of a standard email marketing campaign.

 Start each new subscriber relationship off right with a personalized welcome email.
 It lets you engage with new subscribers and helps to get to know your audience better.
-In this article, we'll explain how to WOW customers with your welcome emails.

 Keeping a clean list has everything to do with keeping readers engaged.
 This can be done by sending personalized content that fits the reader’s interests.
 Since not all of your readers are interested in the same content, it’s wise to segment your email list.